GoogleCloudPlatform/fda-mystudies/deployment/README.md

 1. Take the latest code and generate the mobile app build following the latest iOS and Android app build and deployment instructions given in the repo.
 Ensure you use the same App ID as before.
 1. Sign in to the Study Builder and create an app record that has the exact same App ID that you have been using for your app.
 Ensure that you choose the correct app settings as well as applicable to your live app (gateway or standalone type of app, platform(s) that need to be supported etc.)
 1. Cross-check if all the studies that belong to the app, are mapped to this app in their respective study creation sections.
-1. In the newly created app record, fill out all the required app properties and configurations corresponding to the test mode of the app and publish the app.
-Ensure you have entered the currently existing app’s version information in the Developer Configurations section.
+1. In the newly created app record, fill out all the required app properties and configurations as applicable to a test version of the app and publish the app, using the `Publish App` action.
+At this point, ensure you have retained current app version information in the Developer Configurations section - do not replace it with new version information.
-1. Test out your newly generated app with these configurations.
+1. Confirm your app is still visible in the Participant Manager interface.
+Test out your newly generated app with the published configurations.
-1. After the new version of the app is tested and ready to go to the app stores, revisit the Study Builder, and update all the required app properties and developer configurations to correspond to the app store version of the app that will go live, and publish the app again.
-Ensure you have chosen No for the `Force upgrade?` fields at this point.
+1. Once the app is tested and ready to go to the app stores, update or finalize these app properties to correspond to the app store version of the app that will go live, and publish the latest values, again using the `Publish App` action.
+At this point, ensure that the app version information in the Developer Configurations section still retains the current version information and that the `Force upgrade` field is set to `No`.
-1. Now upload the new build of the mobile app to the app stores as the next version of the existing app.
+1. Upload the app to the app stores for review and approval.
+1. Once the app is approved in both the app stores and live, revisit the Study Builder and update the app version information in the Developer Configurations section to the latest app version information.
+Also, at this point, if you wish to enforce an app update, update the `Force upgrade` field to `Yes`.
+Use the `Publish App` action again for these changes to take effect.
-1. Once your app is approved by the app stores and is live, revisit the Study Builder and set `Force upgrade?` to Yes and publish the app.
-This will ensure that all app users get prompted to update their apps to the new version when they open the existing apps on their phone.
+1. These steps will ensure that app users get prompted to update their apps to the new version when they open the existing apps on their device.
-1. As a last step, mark your app as `distributed` in the Study Builder.
+1. As a last step, once your app is live, mark the app as `distributed` in the Study Builder to prevent inadvertent changes to key configurations that drive your live app.

 #### Changes to iOS push notifications in 2.0.8 or greater